rakutenrewards/eslint-config/README.md

 ## Other configurations

 Other configurations require dependencies listed as optional.
-Run the following command to check the supported version to install.
+First, install the main package as noted in the previous section.
+Then run the following command to check the supported version to install.

 ```bash
 npm info "eslint-config-ebates@latest" optionalDependencies
 ```